MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 #### Determine if the outbound rule allowing Dynamics 365 Guides to make external calls exists

 - In the left panel, select **Outbound Rules**, sort the rules by name, and then look for a Microsoft Dynamics 365 Guides entry.
-Make sure the action is set to **allow**.
+Make sure the the value in the **Action** field is set to **Allow**.
 If it's not, reinstall the app.

     ![Firewall configuration 02](media/firewall_config_02.png "Firewall outbound rules")